 The NEWiRE Educational Foundation

 The CREW Boston Educational Foundation, established in 2009 as a 501(c) (3) charitable foundation of New England Women in Real Estate (NEWiRE), is an endowed fund that will support the CREW Boston Educational Foundation Scholarship.
 The scholarship is awarded to a female student entering her junior or senior year of undergraduate school or entering or enrolled in a graduate program at an accredited college or university based in New England.
 The student must demonstrate an interest in pursuing a career in the commercial real estate industry through her course studies and/or internships in a commercial real estate firm.
-The 2016 Scholarship, that will be awarded in March 2016, is expected to be $5,000.
-The deadline to apply for the 2016 Scholarship is January 31, 2016.
-To access the application, please see http://www.crewboston.org/CREW/media/General/CBEF_ScholarshipApp2016.pdf
+The 2018 scholarship will be at least one $10,000 scholarship.
+The applicant must submit the application for consideration by February 28, 2018.
+To access the application, please see http://www.crewboston.org/getattachment/Foundation/CBEF_ScholarshipApp2018.pdf.aspx

 Scholarship America mobilizes support for students getting into and graduating from college.
 The movement began in 1958 with the first Dollars for Scholars chapters.
 We became a national organization in 1961—and since then, we've helped nearly 2 million students follow their dream of getting to college.
 As we enter our second half-century of helping students, we invite you to come and be a part of our mission. http://scholarshipamerica.org/ See open scholarships under Students and Parents.